1/18 Mercedes-Benz W25 #4 Fagioli CMC M-104 NEW

 Mercedes-Benz W25, #4 Monaco, Luigi Fagioli, 1935

-After returning to Grand Prix racing in 1934, Mercedes immediately looked back on a very successful season.
-To be prepared for the 1935 racing season, technical improvements were made to the vehicle and the engine power was increased to 430 hp.
+After returning to Grand Prix racing in 1934, Mercedes immediately enjoyed a very successful season.
+To be prepared for the 1935 racing season, technical improvements were made to the car and the engine output was increased to 430 hp.

-The Monaco Grand Prix on April 22, 1935, in Monte Carlo marked the start of the new racing season.
-Mercedes entered three cars, driven by Caracciola, von Brauchitsch, and the Italian Luigi Fagioli.
-Serious opponents included well-known drivers such as Nuvolari, von Dreyfus, and Chiron (all driving Alfa Romeos).
-Maserati and Bugatti also expected strong placings.
-Auto Union did not even enter the race.
+The new racing season kicked off with the Monaco Grand Prix on April 22, 1935, in Monte Carlo.
+Mercedes had entered three cars driven by Caracciola, von Brauchitsch, and the Italian Luigi Fagioli.
+Serious competitors included such renowned drivers as Nuvolari, von Dreyfus, and Chiron (all driving Alfa Romeos).
+Maserati and Bugatti also anticipated good results.
+Auto Union did not even participate in the race.

-After the start, Fagioli, with starting number 4, immediately took the lead.
-Luigi Fagioli clearly dominated the race and finished the race as the undisputed winner with a half-lap advantage.
+Right after the start, Fagioli, starting with number 4, immediately took the lead.
+Luigi Fagioli then clearly dominated the race, finishing unchallenged with a half-lap advantage as the undisputed winner.

-Mercedes-Benz thus made a perfect start to the Grand Prix season.
+Mercedes-Benz thus achieved a perfect start to the Grand Prix season.
 This promising winning streak continued throughout the season.
-In the end, the team clinched nine wins in a total of eleven races and, with Rudolf Caracciola winning six Grand Prix races, became the 1935 European Champion.
+In the end, they secured 9 victories in a total of 11 races and produced the 1935 European Champion in Rudolf Caracciola, who won 6 Grand Prix races.

 Technical data of the original vehicle